Skip to Content

 43 genes (247 variants) have been specifically detected in this cohort:

-Analysing both analytes give access to twice as many mutations, which could be investigated and/or use as “potential” biomarkers.
+Analyzing both analytes give access to twice as many mutations, which could be investigated and/or use as “potential” biomarkers.

 DNA dual analysis of Patients with Lung cancer